TeamOpenFIRE/OpenFIRE-Firmware/README.md

 - **Temperature Sensor Support!** With an optional TMP36 sensor, you can keep your solenoid working better for longer!
 Tempers feedback based on temperature readings with every shot.
 - **Offscreen Button Support!** An optional setting for older games, the gun will send a different button input (right click) when shooting off-screen if enabled!
 - **Toggleable Extras!** Aside from the option for using hardware switches baked in, the extras can all be individually toggled mid-game in pause mode (Button C + Select)!
-- **Dual Core Support!
-(WIP)** If using a board powered by the RP2040, it will take advantage of that second core for processing button inputs in parallel, (theoretically) reducing latency!
+- **Dual Core Support!** If using a board powered by the RP2040, it will take advantage of that second core for processing button inputs in parallel, (theoretically) reducing latency!
+- **MAMEHooker Support!
+(INCREDIBLY WIP)** {insert blurb here about furthering my own goals or smth}
 - Fixed button responsiveness; no sticky inputs, and solid debouncing with no performance impact!
 - All upgrades are *optional,* and can work as a drop-in replacement for current SAMCO builds (with minor changes).
 - Plenty of safety checks, to ensure rock-solid functionality without parts sticking or overheating.
 Now you too can feel like a helicopter parent!